yaakovgamliel/talk_demos/README.md

-RubyMotion demo apps
+Having fun with RubyMotion
 ==========
-Here are a few demo apps for the [Having fun with Rubymotion](http://www.meetup.com/IsraelRubyUnderground/events/116715242/)
+Here are a few demo apps for the [talk](http://www.meetup.com/IsraelRubyUnderground/events/116715242/).